eclipse-cyclonedds/cyclonedds/docs/manual/shared_memory.rst

 .. _`Shared Memory`:

 #############
-Shared Memory
+Shared Memory via iceoryx
 #############

-The documentation is to describe the Proof of Concepts detail of supporting shared memory in Cyclone DDS.
+The documentation is to describe the details of supporting shared memory in Cyclone DDS.
 The shared memory implementation is based on `Eclipse iceoryx <https://projects.eclipse.org/proposals/eclipse-iceoryx>`_.
+It is planned to merge this and add "zero-copy" API support.

 *****
 Build